bradhackinen/opensecrets/readme.md

-# opensecrets loader
+# OpenSecrets Loader

-### A little tool for loading bulk data from Open Secrets
+### A little tool for loading bulk data from OpenSecrets

 ## Setup